tadamcz/value_of_information_webapp/value_of_information_webapp/templates/components/explainer_text.md

 - `T` and the bar are expressed in terms of value realised _per unit of capital_.
 For example, "deaths averted per million dollars" or "new clients per dollar".
 - The decision-maker can choose to spend `signal_cost` to acquire the signal.
 All other capital is spent implementing the option with the highest expected value.

 This model is well-suited when choosing between different options that can absorb flexible amounts of capital (e.g. venture capital, ad spend, or philanthropy).
-However, it should be easy to model the costs and benefits differently yourself, while leaving unchanged the functionality concerned with quantifying the value of information, which is more general.
+However, it should be easy to model the costs and benefits differently yourself, while still using the VOI simulation, which is more generally applicable.